datacarpentry/rr-organization1/01-file-organization-instructors.md

 1. Exercise A: Invite participants to share your file organization nightmares they have faced (or are dealing with ) (5 - 10 mins max).
   * If time: Ask them (make a list, potentially) for how they solved these, or are planning to solve. (what methods, what software)?
+2. Time for this presentation.
+If you do Exercise A, do consider what slides you can skip as you go through this presentation.

 ## From the slides:
 ### Key Points